WordPress/gutenberg/packages/components/src/alignment-matrix-control/README.md

 # AlignmentMatrixControl

-AlignmentMatrixControl components let adjust horizontal and vertical alignments for UI.
+AlignmentMatrixControl components enable adjustments to horizontal and vertical alignments for UI.

 ## Usage